airs0urce/modem-farm/README.md

       },
   }

-To connect via certain modem use socks server on port from: "socks_proxy_port" If you need new IP address - reconnect modem:
+To connect via certain modem use socks server on port from: "socks_proxy_port".
+For example, I used docks servers with Pupeteer.
+If you need new IP address - reconnect modem:

 POST /reconnect/MODEM_1